arinal/imgrement-proto/README.md

 root@ubuntu:/vagrant#
 ```

-Note that this folder is synced with our hosts machine (your real PC, not virtual).
+Note that this folder is synced with our hosts machine e.g. your real PC, not virtual.
 Let's validate it by listing the files
 ```
 root:/vagrant# ls
 imgrement.c  Makefile  provision.sh  README.md  Vagrantfile